-CT-011 is a humanized monoclonal antibody (mAb) that modulates the immune response and inhibits tumor growth and the spread of metastases.
-CT-011 interfers with the function of PD-1 (Programmed Death-1), an inhibitory receptor belonging to the B7-receptor family that is expressed on lymphocytes and myeloid cells.
-Mechanistically, CT-011 inhibits the function of PD-1, resulting in the attenuation of apoptotic processed in lymphocytes, primarily effector/memory T cells.
-CT-011 also augments anti-tumor activities of NK cells.
+Pidilizumab (CT-011) is a humanized monoclonal antibody (mAb) that modulates the immune response and inhibits tumor growth and the spread of metastases.
+Pidilizumab binds to PD-1 (Programmed Death-1), an inhibitory receptor belonging to the B7-receptor family that is expressed on lymphocytes and myeloid cells.
+Mechanistically, the binding of pidilizumab to PD-1 results in the attenuation of apoptotic processed in lymphocytes, primarily effector/memory T cells.
+Pidilizumab also augments anti-tumor activities of NK cells.
 The enhanced activities of T and NK cells are translated into the intensification of anti-tumor immune response and the generation of tumor-specific memory cells.
-CT-011 is being developed as a treatment for hematological malignancies and solid tumors.
+Pidilizumab is being developed as a treatment for hematological malignancies and solid tumors.

 PD-1 and its ligand, PD-L1, have been demonstrated to play a central role in tumor recurrence and progression .
 The presence of these molecules on different tumors including different kinds of lymphoma, colorectal carcinoma, renal cell carcinoma and others, has been associated with poor prognosis and their expression was correlated with immune suppression at tumor-involved sites.

 The efficacy of pidilizumab was studied in a variety of experimental tumor models for leukemia/lymphoma, melanoma, lung, colon, fibrosarcoma, breast cancer and more.
 In all these models, single or multiple antibody doses administered 10–14 days post tumor inoculation were able to inhibit tumor growth, to extend the survival of tumor-bearing mice, and to generate tumor-specific protection against tumor re-challenge.